-In [THM^{}03], spatial hashing is employed for the detection of collisions and self-collisions for deformable tetrahedral meshes.
-Tetrahedral meshes are commonly used in medical simulations, but can also be employed in any physicallybased environment for deformable objects that are based on FEM, mass-spring, or similar mesh-based approaches (see Fig. 14 and 15).
+In [THM03], spatial hashing with a uniform grid is employed for the detection of collisions and self-collisions for deformable tetrahedral meshes.
+Tetrahedral meshes are commonly used in medical simulations, but can also be employed in any physically-based environment for deformable objects that are based on FEM, mass-spring, or similar meshbased approaches (see Fig. 16).
 This algorithm implicitly subdivides \mathbb{R}^3 into small grid cells.
-Instead of using complex 3D data structures, such as octrees or BSPs, the approach employs a hash function to map 3D grid cells to a hash table.
-This is not only memory efficient, but also provides flexibility, since this allows for handling potentially infinite regular spatial grids.
+Instead of using complex 3D data structures, such as octrees or BSP trees, the approach employs a hash function to map 3D grid cells to a hash table.
+This is not only memory efficient, but also provides flexibility, since this allows for handling potentially infinite regular spatial grids with a non-uniform or sparse distribution of object primitives.
 Information about the global bounding box of the environment is not required and 3D data structures are avoided.